ethereum/devp2p/caps/eth.md

   transaction.
 - The `nonce` of the transaction must be equal or greater than the current nonce of the sender account.
-- When considering the transaction for inclusion in the local pool, is up to implementations to determine how many 'future' transactions with nonce greater than the current account nonce are valid, and to which degree 'nonce gaps' are acceptable.
+- When considering the transaction for inclusion in the local pool, it is up to implementations to determine how many 'future' transactions with nonce greater than the current account nonce are valid, and to which degree 'nonce gaps' are acceptable.

 Implementations may enforce other validation rules for transactions.
 For example, it is common practice to reject encoded transactions larger than 128 kB.

+Unless noted otherwise, implementations must not disconnect peers for sending invalid transactions, and should simply discard them instead.
+This is because the peer might be operating under slightly different validation rules.

 ### Block Encoding and Validity